Little Italy Association calls for a public hearing on Zweigle’s expansion

 They claim the expansion will create 33 new jobs, will support anti-poverty efforts, and retain up to 60 more jobs.

-The historical association see Zweigle’s as a partner and wants to be on board with the proposed plans.
+The historic association sees Zweigle’s as a partner and wants to be on board with the proposed plans.

 “We would like to know what this plan is what’s the proposal and we can’t do these types of things in secret in a historic district, it should involve community input and review,” said Orsi.

-The Little Italy Historical Association has called on city council to hold a public hearing on the proposed project.
+The Little Italy Historic Association has called on Rochester City Council to hold a public hearing on the proposed project.